Standard Poker Chip Values and Colors

 Removing Colored Chips From Casinos

 While it may be tempting to take some chips home from a casino, it’s best to check with the poker room manager before doing so.
-Usually, it’s perfectly fine for players to take home cash game chips, especially if they’re playing in the game regularly.
-This allows players to sit down and play immediately, without having to wait to exchange their cash for chips.
-One thing to be aware of is that some casinos regularly change their cash game chips and will not accept any old chips once the new ones are in play.
+Usually, it’s perfectly fine for players to take home cash game chips, especially if they’re playing regularly.
+This allows players to sit down and play immediately without having to wait to exchange their cash for chips.
+However, some casinos change their cash game chips regularly and may not accept older chips.

-However, in tournaments, it’s strictly forbidden to take any chips away from the playing area.
-Even if the chip is no longer in play, it must stay in the poker room and in full view of the tournament staff.
+In tournaments, however, it’s strictly forbidden to take any chips away from the playing area.
+Even if the chip is no longer in play, it must stay in the poker room and remain visible to tournament staff.
 This is to prevent players from taking chips from one tournament and using them in another.
-The tournament staff will count down the number of chips in play at the end of every tournament to ensure that none have been taken.
+The tournament staff counts the chips at the end of every tournament to ensure none are missing.

 If you’re found trying to remove tournament chips from the playing room you will likely be ejected from the tournament and possibly banned from the poker room altogether.